Upcoming Adult Programs

 She was co-executive producer for the Wolf Entertainment/A&E four-part documentary based on the years she spent talking with Rader.
 Ramsland consults on death investigations, pens a blog for Psychology Today, and is currently writing a fiction series based on a female forensic psychologist who manages a private investigation agency.
 Dead-handed is book #3.

 REGISTER to receive the Zoom webinar link from the Ashland Public Library.
-Recording note: This program will be recorded.
-All registrants will receive the recording via email within 48 hours of the program.
+This program will be recorded.

 Presented in partnership with the Ashland Public Library.